Script / Screenplay

 (Jon sits.
 Looks up hillside.)

-occasional coyote, the econobox of predators and song
+coyote, the econobox of predators and song dog of Indian

-dog of Indian legend.
-There's a group called The BEAR
+legend.
+There's a group called The BEAR League that

-League that teaches people and bears about the boundary lines and the rules
+teaches people and bears about the boundary lines and the rules that both species

-like.
-Like a big wet dog, times a hundred.
-(This factoid courtesy of Beth Moxley,
+a big wet dog, times a hundred.
+(This factoid courtesy of Beth Moxley, owner/president

 The BEAR people are on a first name basis

-trees in their yard and then get a depredation permit from Fish & Game
+in their yard and then get a depredation permit from Fish & Game because the

-because the bears are coming to dine in their yards and breaking branches off
+bears are coming to dine in their yards and breaking branches off their apple

-shot and another young bear moves into the neighborhood and does the same
+young bear moves into the neighborhood and does the same thing.

 We have a lot more black bears in